nelsfichera/holbertonschool-web_front_end/0x0A-Bootstrap/README.md

 ### 2. Table of chemical elements

-#### Requirements:
-* You are not allow to define any styling in a CSS file, in head or inline - only Bootstrap classes
-* You can not change the HTML structure - only adding classes is allowed
 #### Behaviors/styles:

 * Header: With border bottom, Padding .5rem and margin bottom 1rem, Background color “light”